multi-swe-bench/multi-swe-bench/Doc/demo.md

     HTTPS_PROXY=http://host.docker.internal:7890 \
     https_proxy=http://host.docker.internal:7890
 ```
-After successful execution, you should see the generated images and log files in the `work` directory, and the results in the `output` directory.
+After successful running, you should see the generated images and log files in the `work` directory, and the results in the `output` directory.
 ```
 multi_swe_bench/
 ├── collect/